finos/htc-grid/docs/development.md

 CMD cp lambda.zip /app/build
 ```

 The content of the produced zip file should be copied into an S3 bucket.
-The name of the bucket is stored in S3_LAMBDA_HTCGRID_BUCKET_NAME environmental variable which is set during the deployment stage of the HTC-Grid allowing the grid to retrieve and deploy the correct lambda package at runtime.
+The name of the bucket is stored in S3_LAMBDA_HTCGRID_BUCKET_NAME environmental variable which is set during the deployment stage of the HTC-Grid allowing the grid to retrieve and deploy the correct Worker function package at runtime.

 For the complete examples please refer to one of the Makefiles in ``examples/workloads`` directory.

-## Developing C++ Worker Lambda Function
+## Developing C++ Worker Function

-Writing a C++ Worker Lambda Function requires creation of an additional shell script: ``bootstrap``.
+Writing a C++ Worker Function requires creation of an additional shell script: ``bootstrap``.
 The bootstrap script is a simple wrapper that takes inputs from Agent and passes it to the C++ executable, similarly it takes the response and passes it back to the Agent once task is done.
 See example below:

 ![ComputeEnvArchitecture](./images/developmentCpp.png)

-An example of a complete ``bootstrap`` can be found here: ``examples/workloads/c++/mock_computation/bootstrap``, although, a custom version of the bootstrap script will be required for the custom worker lambda function.
+An example of a complete ``bootstrap`` can be found here: ``examples/workloads/c++/mock_computation/bootstrap``, although, a custom version of the bootstrap script will be required for the custom Worker function.

 - The bootstrap script takes task's definition as a string and passes them to the executable as an argument.
 - C++ executable does not need to have a lambda_handler method implemented, instead, the execution starts at the ``main`` method.